 Kampala Nightlife

 For many Ugandan ex-pats, Kampala’s nightlife holds a special place in our hearts.
-Whether you’re planning a trip back home or simply reminiscing, here’s a guide to the city’s hottest nightclubs.
+Whether you’re planning a trip back home or simply reminiscing, here’s a guide to the city’s hottest happening nightclubs.

 1. Club Illusion

 This is a favourite for its sophisticated ambience, clientele and breathtaking city views.
 Oh, and did I mention how Club Illusion’s state-of-the-art sound system and LED screens set the stage for an electrifying night?
 That’s right!
 Here’s more – they also have themed nights and guest DJs.
-Now this is a place where you can dance till dawn.
+Now, this is a place where you can dance till dawn.

 About Kisementi: Kisementi is an upscale suburb located in Kololo.
-If you are visiting Kampala I would recommend staying in this area.
-It is safe, the nightlife is insane, it has lotsa cafes, bars, eateries, and massage parlours and it is close to many government offices; you can easily connect to the city by boda-boda – it costs about UGX5, 000 -8,000 one way, from Kisementi to Kampala Road (if you know how to haggle).
-The suburb has a 4.2 Google rating!
+If you are visiting Kampala, I would recommend staying in this area.
+It is safe, the nightlife is crazy, it has lots of cafes, bars, eateries, and massage parlours, and it is close to government offices; you can easily connect to the city by boda-boda – it costs between UGX5,000 – 8,000 (about $2) one way, from Kisementi to Kampala Road (if you know how to haggle).
+It is also easy to connect to Kamwokya, Mulago, Wandegeya, and Makerere University.

 2. Guvnor Uganda

-For decades, Ange Noir was the number one night club in Uganda, attracting top DJs such as the late and crazy Alex Ndawula of Capital FM, Rasta Rob and Ragga Dee.
-Most campus students frequented Angenoir!
+For decades, Ange Noir was the number-one nightclub in Uganda, attracting top DJs such as the late and crazy Alex Ndawula of Capital FM, Rasta Rob, and Ragga Dee.
+Most campus students frequented Ange Noir!

 Location: Guvnor is located in Kampala’s industrial area, 6th Street, about 2 km from Kampala city centre.